MorganShirl/employees-fullstack/README.md

 ## 🧭 Who this project is for

-- The Upgrader: Developers transitioning to the latest Spring Boot and Angular standards.
+- **The Upgrader**: Developers transitioning to the latest Spring Boot and Angular standards.
-- The Architect: Teams needing a clean, production-ready baseline for new projects.
+- **The Architect**: Teams needing a clean, production-ready baseline for new projects.
-- The Minimalist: Anyone who wants a "no-fluff" setup using modern best practices.
+- **The Minimalist**: Anyone who wants a "no-fluff" setup using modern best practices.

 ## 🎯 Project Goal